chopparanarendra/NarendraGrabdoc/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.appointment .upcoming screen' is invalid and this project uses 'com.appointment.upcoming.screen' instead.
+* The original package name 'com.appointment .cancellation screen' is invalid and this project uses 'com.appointment.cancellation.screen' instead.

 # Getting Started